UKVeteran/Mechanical-Ventilation-Prediction/README.md

 # Conclusion
 In conclusion, our findings demonstrate that a deep learning model can reliably predict the pressure.
+There remain, however, a number of areas to explore.
-Albeit promising, our AI model should be validated in multiple cohorts to evaluate its performance across populations and settings.
+The lung settings we examined are by no means representative of all lung characteristics (e.g., neonatal, child, non-sedated) and lung characteristics are not static over time; a patient may improve or worsen, or begin coughing.
+Ventilator costs also drive further research.